dinocosta/dino.codes.next/DEVLOG.md

 * Removed `pages/_document.js` in favour of a `<Layout>` component.
 The font is also set at the component level, avoiding us having to use `'next/font'` in every page.
+* Introduce the `lib/sketches.js` file in order to keep information aobut the sketches, such as the id, the image to be used in the preview and the sketche's description.
+* Introduce a new component `<SketchPreview>` to be used when rendering sketch previews in `/sketches`.

 ## 2023-04-25